RUN-Collaborations/font-select-rcl/src/hooks/useDetectFonts/useDetectFonts-InlineArray.md

 <!-- # useDetectFonts -->
-This returns an array of detected fonts with a detected boolean attribute.
+**useDetectFonts** returns an array of detected fonts with a detected boolean attribute.
 ```jsx
 import { useDetectFonts } from 'font-detect-rhl';